rust-lang/rust/src/doc/book/attributes.md

 # }
 ```

 Rust attributes are used for a number of different things.
-There is a full list
-of attributes [in the reference][reference].
-The Rust compiler defines many standardized
-attributes but allows for customized attributes from a custom derive.
+There is a full list of attributes [in the reference][reference].
+The Rust compiler defines many standardized attributes but allows for customized attributes from within a custom [derive][derive].
+[derive]: procedural-macros.html

 [reference]: ../reference.html#attributes